-Statement of Accounting Policies (continued) for the year ended 31 March 2021
+Statement of Accounting Policies (continued)

 6. Tangible fixed assets

 Tangible fixed assets have physical substance and are held by the Authority for the provision of services or for administrative purposes on a continuing basis.

 (a) Recognition

 Expenditure on the acquisition or creation of tangible fixed assets and subsequent expenditure that adds to, replaces part of, or services tangible fixed assets, is capitalised on an accruals basis where: